lersakk/Zabbix-_User_Guilde/Trigger Bandwidth.md

 Then select the desired interface to look at TAG VALUES > Interface

-✨ here, from select G0/1 ✨
+✨ here from select G0/1 ✨

 ![image](https://github.com/lersakk/ZabbixUserManual/assets/136166133/06542edc-f316-4640-a721-738232a1da3a)
 #